futpix/caravans-in-australia/content/review/373-Golf-Caravans-Savannah-499-Pop-top.md

   ogtitle: "Should I buy Savannah 499 Pop top by Golf Caravans?"
   ogdescription: "The Golf Caravans Savannah 499 Pop top is classed as Unknown Type, and sleeps 2 people.
 It is Australian made and comes in at 16 ft.
 It generally has Combined shower & toilet."
 categories: ["Golf Caravans"]
-tags: ["Sleeps 2", "16 ft", "Unknown Type", "Combined shower & toilet", "Pop top", "Price Unknown"]
+tags: ["Sleeps 2", "16 ft", "Unknown Type", "Combined shower & toilet", "Pop top", "Price Unknown", "Australian made"]
 totalLength: "6.8"
 bodyLength: "4.99"
 totalHeight: "2.65"